onflow/flow-cli/docs/install.md

 To update, simply re-run the installation command above.

-Currently, there is no ability to install an earlier version of flow-cli on Homebrew.
+It is currently not possible to install earlier versions of the Flow CLI with Homebrew.
 ## Linux

 ### From a pre-built binary